Hands down, with so many of the top things to do in Copenhagen, you’ll be spoilt for choice when you visit.

-Copenhagen is an amazing city to discover!
-Filled with mountains of delicious food, hoards of friendly locals and shed loads of amazing things to see, there’s every reason why you should be thinking of this Danish gem as the place to visit for a weekend break.
+Filled with mountains of delicious food, hoards of friendly locals and shed loads of amazing things to see, there’s every reason why you should be thinking of this Danish gem as the place to visit for a weekend trip away.

-In my opinion, Copenhagen is a city that seems to have something for everyone and a place that’s really easy to explore by foot or public transport.
+Now, in my opinion, Copenhagen is a city that seems to have something for everyone.
 Whether this is your 1st, 2nd or 25th visit to Copenhagen, there’s always something new and different to see, especially with all the events and amazing neighbourhoods that seem forever changing.

-Take a look at some of the very best things that you should include on your next trip to the city.
+Take a look at some of the very top things to do in Copenhagen on your next trip to the city.

 1.)
 Gorge in the Meat Packing District